 Husbands are told how to love and cherish their wives as their own bodies (Ephesians 5:28-29) as Christ does the church (Eph.
 5:29).
 For we are members of His body (Ephesians 5:30).

 Paul explains that Christ’s love for the church is not an afterthought, an illustration of marital love.
 It is the other way around.
 Marriage is an illustration of Christ’s love for the church.
 The church was in God’s mind before Adam was formed and the woman taken from His side!

 The Song of Solomon is traditionally read by Jews every year at the Feast of Passover.
-Yet their Passover Lamb and Heavenly Bridegroom remains hidden to their eyes.
-They long for Him but have not yet found Him.
-One day He will make Himself known to Him.
+Yet their Passover Lamb and Heavenly Bridegroom, remains hidden to their eyes.
+They long for Him, but have not yet found Him.
+One day He will make Himself known to them.

 What is your relationship like with Christ?
 Do you enjoy sharing in His life?
 Does He enjoy sharing in yours?
 What is your relationship like with the body of Christ, which is His bride?
 Do you appreciate each member of the body as He does?
 The Book of Ephesians tells us that He is both the church’s bridegroom and head.
 He is the head of the body, and the body itself is the vehicle of expression for the life of Christ.